Neri-kun/Licenta/README.md

-# This is the degree project, which at the current moment and the moment of the presentation for finish my degree is a Music Recommeder System.
+# This is the degree project, which at the current moment and the moment of the presentation for finishing my degree is a Music Recommeder System.

 This repository contains not only the source code, but also the documentation and the power-point presentation of the project used for highlighting my academic work for the degree project.